BaraaFAbed/BaraaFAbed/README.md

 # **About me**

-My name is Baraa Abed, and I am a computer engineering graduate from the [American University of Sharjah](https://www.aus.edu).
-I'm currently interested in Reinforcement Learning (RL).
+My name is Baraa Abed, and I am a Electrical and Computer Engineering PhD student at the [Duke Univeristy](https://duke.edu/).
+My current work is in the intersection of Reinforcement Learning and Healthcare.
 I have skills in many areas, including machine learning, computer vision, software development, cloud computing, databases, FPGA programming, IoT systems, and many more.

 # **Projects**